manthan-sharma-23/Meethub/Readme.md

 # [MeetHub](https://meethub-rooms.vercel.app/)

+Leave a star please ! ⭐ 😃
+---
 MeetHub is a robust and scalable video conferencing application that allows users to create and join virtual conference rooms.
 Users can engage in video, audio, and text chats seamlessly within these rooms.

 ## Features